tilledminds/OPNsense-Dashboard-2025/configure.md

 ## Configuring Telegraf

+### For previous users

+If you previously used the pkg install version of telegraf, follow these instructions.

+Run `sudo pkg remove telegraf` to remove telegraf.

+Delete the line that starts with telegraf in /usr/local/etc/sudoers and replace with the line below.

+`telegraf ALL=(root) NOPASSWD: /usr/local/bin/telegraf_pfifgw.php`

+Once those are done you can continue with the new configuration.

 ### Install the plugin and configure options
 Install the Telegraf plugin on OPNsense, to do so, navigate to System -> Firmware -> Plugins -> Search for telegraf, and click the plus icon to install.